What does Agatha mean?

-Agatha \a-ga-tha\ as a girl's name is pronounced AG-a-thah.
+Agatha [agatha] as a girls' name is pronounced AG-a-thah.
 It is of Greek origin, and the meaning of Agatha is "good, honorable".
 Latin form of the Greek name Agathe, from the feminine form of "agathos".
 Saint Agatha (third century) was a Christian who refused to marry a Roman consul, and was eventually martyred.
 She is the patron saint of bell ringers.
 The name was revived in the 19th century, but has faded again since.
 Writer Agatha Christie.

-Agatha is a very popular first name for females (#1130 out of 4276, Top 26%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Agatha is a very popular first name for women (#1130 out of 4276, Top 26%) but a rare last name for both adults and children.
+(2000 U.S. Demographics)

 Agatha reached its peak rank of #401 in the U.S. during the years 1890-1899, but is not ranked currently.
 (2015 U.S. SSA Records)

 Which version is better?with its variant forms and related girl names.
 The only other popular varying form of Agatha listed in the Top 2000 is Aggie.
 These relations of Agatha were at the height of their popularity during the years 1900-1909 (average #693), but now, the version Agatha has fallen out of fashion.